 “You can't manufacture momentum.
 Institutions either have it or they don't, and RMU has it.”

--- Dr. Christopher Howard, 8th president, Robert Morris University
+-- Dr. Chris Howard, 8th president, Robert Morris University

 U.S. Air Force Academy graduate who earned the Bronze Star in Afghanistan.